 Commander Pelsaert led the group of evacuees to what is now known as Beacon Island and the aptly named Traitors Island.

-Arvi Wattel, an art history lecturer from the University of Western Australia, who has written articles on Batavia, says that Batavia was carrying “twelve chests of silver and gold coins”, which is worth roughly $20 million today.
+Arvi Wattel, an art history lecturer from the University of Western Australia, who has written about the Batavia, says that the ship was carrying “twelve chests of silver and gold coins”, which is worth roughly $20 million today.

 Once Commander Pelsaert was off the ship with the evacuees, Cornelisz and his men went after the treasure.